kondukto-io/kdt/README.md

 [Kondukto](https://kondukto.io) is an Application Security Testing Orchestration platform that helps you centralize and automate your entire AppSec related vulnerability management process.
 Providing an interface where security health of applications can be continuously monitored, and a command line interface where your AppSec operations can be integrated into DevOps pipelines, Kondukto lets you manage your AppSec processes automatically with ease.

 ## Installation
-You can install the CLI with a `curl` utility script or by downloading the pre-compiled binary from the Github release page.
+You can install the CLI with a `curl` utility script or by downloading the pre-compiled binary from the GitHub release page.
 Once installed youl'll get the `kdt-cli` command and `kdt` alias.

 Utility script with `curl`: